 Some other treatments or combinations of treatments and/or conditions might also qualify for a third primary dose of vaccine – ask your specialist or GP if you are uncertain.

-- Moderna, Novavax or Pfizer are preferred for the third primary dose however you can receive AstraZeneca for your third primary dose if you have already been vaccinated with AstraZeneca or if you have had a significant adverse reaction after a previous Moderna, Novavax or Pfizer dose.
+- Moderna or Pfizer are preferred for the third primary dose however you can receive Novavax for your third primary dose if you have received Novavax for your first 2 doses, and AstraZeneca if you can’t have the mRNA vaccines.

 - The third primary dose is usually given 2 months after the second dose of vaccine (28 days can be considered in exceptional circumstances).

 The ATAGI recommendations can be found here; https://www.health.gov.au/news/atagi-statement-on-the-use-of-a-3rd-primary-dose-of-covid-19-vaccine-in-individuals-who-are-severely-immunocompromised